lacchain/LACPass-LACChain-Component/README.md

 4. The following menu is presented:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/CLIMainMenu.png)

-## Health organizations onboard to the LACPass trust network
+## Onboarding Health organizations to the LACPass trust network

 To onboard your country's health organization in the LACPass trust network please verify if your health organization has a Public Key Infrastructure in place, and review the following options.